Standards of Conduct

 - Fraud or misrepresentation of the University.

-- Accepting monetary or other gifts in exchange for preferential treatment or privileges that may not otherwise been offered.
+- Accepting monetary or other gifts in exchange for preferential treatment or privileges that may not otherwise be offered.

 - Refusal to perform duties, as assigned, unless doing so is illegal or poses a health/safety concern.

-- Use of the university’s time and/or resources for personal political activity.
+- Use of Florida Tech’s time and/or resources for personal political activity.

 - Failure to disclose a familial relationship with another member of the staff or faculty, specifically in the same department or when a supervisor/subordinate relationship exists.